edebo98/Business-analysis-works-/README.md

 # Business-analysis-works-
-A place where I’ve worked on projects and analyzed issues and solved them
+A place where I’ve worked on projects and analyzed issues and solved them  created Finctional requirement documents and managed projects